Design Basics for HDI and Planning for the HDI Manufacturing Process

 - Laser-drilling is more common in advanced designs with high layer count, and you’ll need to design your board such that it can be manufactured with your fabricator’s laser system.

 Once you’ve finished your HDI PCB layout and it’s passed important DFM checks, it’s time to prepare deliverables for your fabricator and assembler.
-Your deliverables are standardized documents that ensure your new board can be produced at scale and with high yield.
+Your deliverables are standardized documents that ensure your new board can be produced at scale and with a high yield.
 These documents also give you a chance to help your fabricator source components for your HDI PCB.

 The unified design environment in Altium Designer takes all your design data and uses it to create Gerbers/ODB++/IPC-2158 files, drill tables, a bill of materials, and assembly drawings for your new HDI PCB.
 These files will help your fabricator determine which HDI PCB manufacturing processes to use for your new project.